8

 Although Terra was previously living alone, she wasn’t completely isolated.
 Neighbors and friends from her school days invited her to hang out.
 Four days after the trial, her aunt and uncle came to visit in person during a day off.
 They lavished praise on the pair for putting up a good fight with their huge catch and lamented the seizure of the Intercontinentals' pillar boat.
 Uncle Rubal, speaking outside his official role as Council of Elders clerk, even encouraged the two to keep their hopes up as he departed.

 During the chat, Diode maintained the composure of an honor student, only interjecting “true” to maintain her presence.
-They saw Terra's aunt and her companion off at Main Street, an once back home, Diode calmly asked, "Did I treat the guests well?”
+They saw Terra's aunt and her companion off at Main Street, and once back home Diode calmly asked, "Did I treat the guests well?”

 Diode's incursions weren’t just limited to Terra's living area.
 She made a visit to Terra's workplace while Terra was on shift.
 Terra's coworker Makia, who had been handling customers out front, came back and called for her.